How to get statutory safety training and the certificates of competency you will need to work in the fishing industry.

 CECs will be issued to officers holding STCW CoCs issued by other Administrations if the UK authorities are satisfied that the CoC they hold is equivalent to their standards.
 Apply for or renew a CEC on the MCA website.

-Where GMDSS GOC is not acceptable, candidates holding a GOC will be accepted as equivalent to ROC and their CECs will be marked accordingly.
+Where GMDSS General Operators Certificate (GOC) is not acceptable, candidates holding a GOC will be accepted as equivalent to a Restricted Operators Certificate (ROC) and their CECs will be marked accordingly.
 To be in charge of the vessel’s radio station, the operator must hold a GOC.
 To keep a radio watch the operator must hold a minimum of a ROC.

 To obtain a CEC there are three main areas that may be assessed: